 Young trees: A lot of people see a long, willowy branch of new growth coming off their young tree and instantly think it needs to be pruned off because the tree looks unbalanced.
-Unless you are creating a bonsai, this doesn't apply to you.
 Young trees should not receive much pruning in the first few years.
 If you want to see your tree grow up strong and healthy, let the tree grow unless pruning for the right reasons such as, repairing/removing a defect, branches growing towards a barrier, dead wood, or a portion of branch tip that is killed off by winter.
 There should be minimal to no pruning in the first few years of a Japanese maple's life.

 Some Japanese maples have short internodes (space between sets of buds), and when you prune some of those types you may end up with very bushy growth.
 This applies to many but not all dwarf types.
 Too much of this can really transform your tree, in the wrong direction.

 Typically, Japanese maples have two-bud sets.
 In other words, at every place you see a bud there is a matching bud, hence, a bud set.
 From each bud there is the opportunity for a whole new branch to grow from that location.
-Furthermore, the bud set above below or above will grow in a slightly different orientation.
+Furthermore, when you look at one bud set, the bud set below or above will grow in a different orientation.
 This is where you have the opportunity to remove branches that may grow in a direction that eventually may be in conflict with other branches or your garden fence or other.

 If you are really on top of things, you can rub out (between finger and thumb) a bud before that even has a chance to grow into a new branch.
 Again, this should not be done on young trees for the most part.

 Weeping forms are kind of like umbrellas.
 They block the sun from reaching the leaves under the upper canopy.
 Therefore, as these trees age there'll be a lot of branches under the canopy that naturally die.
-Prune these dead branches out.
-Before you shape that weeper, tend to these branches first.
+Prune these dead branches out before you shape that weeper.